Regular Show: The Movie: Plot

-Believing their mission to be over, the group returns to the timeship, only to find the repairs stalled due to an encounter with Muscle Man and Hi-Five Ghost's past selves.
-Complicating matters further is that temporal ruptures begin appearing just as the repairs are finished.
-Rigby, who had slipped away earlier, informs the group that his and Mordecai's past selves are heading to the high school to finish a second time machine future Mr. Ross planted (it is unknown where and how he obtained it).
-The employees race back to the school but are held up by Mr. Ross and future Mordecai, allowing past Mordecai and past Rigby to botch the second time machine and create the Time-nado.
-Seeing that Rigby is still unwilling to reveal the truth, Mr. Ross forces Rigby to admit the truth while holding Mordecai hostage: he never got into College University, but Mordecai did; not wanting to lose his best friend, Rigby faked Mordecai's rejection letter, thus ruining his promising future.
-Mr. Ross then tries to kill Mordecai with a volleyball bomb, but future Mordecai, having a change of heart, jumps into the bomb's path, forcing Mr. Ross to retreat.
+Believing their mission to be over, Mordecai, Rigby, Benson and Pops return to the timeship. but after it is repaired, temporal ruptures begin appearing; it turns out that Rigby and Mordecai's past selves are about to finish a second time machine Lord Ross planted.
+The employees race back to the school but are held up by Lord Ross and future Mordecai, allowing past Mordecai and Rigby to botch the second time machine and create the Time-nado.
+Lord Ross then forces Rigby to admit the truth: he never got into College University, but Mordecai did.
+Unwilling to get separated from Mordecai, he created his fake rejection letter to maintain their friendship.
+Lord Ross then tries to kill Mordecai with a volleyball bomb.
+However, Future Mordecai, having a change of heart, jumps into the bomb's path, forcing Lord Ross to retreat.

-Enraged at Rigby's duplicity, Mordecai ends his friendship with him, prompting a heartbroken Rigby to run off with the timeship and leave the group behind.
-Before dying, future Mordecai gives his present self his timeship and instructs him to patch things up, saying what Rigby did was no excuse to side with Mr. Ross.
+Enraged at Rigby's duplicity, Mordecai ends his friendship with him.
+Heartbroken, Rigby runs off with the timeship, leaving the group behind.
+Before dying, future Mordecai gives his present self his timeship and advises him to patch things up, expressing regret over the corrupt path he chose.
 As the group tries to rebound, a distress call from future Gene the Vending Machine prompts them to help out.
-Meanwhile, after a suicide attempt to fly into the Sun, Rigby encounters Father Time, who is falling apart due to the Time-nado, and convinces Rigby to apologize to Mordecai.
-Rigby heads to the future and races back to the Time-nado space station, but gets intercepted along with Mordecai by Mr. Ross at the temporal crystal power core.
-With Techmo's help, they manage to defeat Ross and restore their friendship before using the plutonium from Mordecai's timeship to destroy the Time-nado.
-Meanwhile, past Rigby apologizes to past Mr. Ross before the latter is arrested and imprisoned for life, ending the feud between them.
+After a suicide attempt by flying into the sun, Rigby encounters Father Time, who is falling apart due to the Time-nado.
+He convinces Rigby to head to the future and apologize to Mordecai.
+At the Time-nado space station, Lord Ross intercepts Rigby and Mordecai.
+With Techmo's help, they defeat Ross and restore their friendship before using the plutonium from Mordecai's timeship to destroy the Time-nado, later convincing past Rigby to apologize to past Mr. Ross before the latter is arrested, ending the feud between them.

-Returning to the present, Mordecai and Rigby agree that, despite how cool their future selves turned out, they will not let their friendship degrade into trying to kill each other, which alters the future and erases their dead future selves.
-The following day, as Benson catches them out of the park, the pair race back in the timeship from a fast food place with Rigby saying they will "never be late again" before using the timeship to travel back in time to the point before Benson catches them.
+Returning to the present, Mordecai and Rigby agree to not let their friendship degrade into trying to kill each other, altering the future and erasing their dead future selves.
+The next day, as Benson catches them out of the park, the pair race back in the timeship from a fast food place, glad that they will "never be late again".